jtdubya/LapTimerServer/README.md

 # LapTimerServer
 This is a backend server with API for the Lap Timer system.
-It contain an ASP.Net Core 3.1 Web API that IoT lap timers like [this one](https://github.com/jtdubya/IoTLapTimer)
+It contain an ASP.Net Core 3.1 Web API that works with IoT lap timers like [this one](https://github.com/jtdubya/IoTLapTimer)

 ## Current Features
 1. Register lap timers